 Once you have created more than 2 labels and added more than 20 data points to each label, you can train your model.

-Once the training is finished, you'll get a performance score.
+Once the training is finished, click into the Test area to get a performance score.
 This is the first indicator of how well your model performs in "real life".
-You'll need to evaluate the score before continuing.

 Before you'll set your model up in an automated workflow, you can test it out either by uploading a file from your computer or copying a URL of a file.